mpeder/oneclickdeploytest/deploy_guide.md

 This tutorial will guide you through demo deployment of Cortex Framework for Meridian in your own Google Cloud project.

 This deployment includes:
-- TODO
+- Cortex Marketing with Cross Media with sample marketing data for Google Ads, YouTube, Meta and TikTik
-- TODO
+- Cortex for Meridian
-- Oracle EBS sales data
+- Oracle EBS with sample sales data

 For a full production deployment please follow the [full deployment steps](https://cloud.google.com/cortex/docs/overview#deployment)